PsCustomObject/PsCustomObject.github.io/_posts/2024-07-27-PowerShell-Generate-Unique-Upn.md

   - *$UPNSuffix* - A string representing the domain suffix for the UPN
   - *FirstNameFormat* - The format of the first name in the UPN (e.g. Full or First letter of name)
   - *IncludeMiddleName* - Switch parameter indicating to cmdlet if Middle Name should be used or not in the UPN generation
-  - *DuplicateSuffix* - By default if a duplicate is found a progressive number is added to the UPN, using this paramter you can specify a *custom* character to use
-  - *CustomDuplicateSuffix* - Allows us to specify the custom suffix for duplicates
   - *$Server* - A string representing the name of the  LDAP server to query.
 Parameter is optional and if omitted function will automatically select the closest global catalog server
   - *$Separator* - The separator to use between the name parts.
 If not specified a '.' (dot) is used